 GRADUATE RECORD EXAMINATION (GRE): We require all applicants to take the GRE General Test but do not have a minimum score requirement.
 The GRE requirement applies to all applicants, even if you have completed a master’s degree program or are in a master’s degree program that did not require the GRE General test for admission.
 We do not accept scores from tests taken before November 2012.
 We do not request or consider GRE subject test scores.

 Official scores must be sent directly to us by Educational Testing Service (ETS).
 UC Berkeley's institution code is 4833.
 A department/major code is not necessary.
-You must submit your application by the December 1st deadline.
-Official GRE scores can arrive after the deadline but may not be considered if they arrive after our application reviews begin.
+Official GRE scores can arrive after the application deadline but may not be considered if they arrive after our application reviews begin.

 ENGLISH LANGUAGE PROFICIENCY: Applicants who completed their undergraduate degree in a non-English speaking country fall under the English Language Proficiency requirement.
 There are three ways to prove language proficiency: